carverdo/dcleaner/README.md

 ## Config Vars (under Settings)
 Add a SECRET_KEY (otherwise you end up with lots of CSRF errors as heroku keeps regenerating);
 no need for quotation marks as you enter the number.
+Only need to do once per project.

 Finito!